Barbara Blackman: Personal life and death

 She married the Australian artist Charles Blackman, in 1952, whom she had met in 1949, at his 21st birthday and they lived in Melbourne, supported by her income as an artist's model and from the blind pension and his earnings as a kitchen hand, most of which went to pay for costs associated with maintaining Charles' studio.
 They divorced in 1978, after having been married 27 years, after Charles' alcoholism had escalated over their marriage which she described as "one of the great marriages, which lasted as long as possible, and a bit longer".

 with Charles Blackman she had three children Auguste and Christabel, both of whom became artists and or authors, and Barnaby (died 2021).

 Blackman later married Frenchman Marcel Veldhoven and moved with him to a retreat on the South Coast of NSW.
 When this relationship ended in March 2002, she moved to Canberra, where Adrian Keenan, a former music teacher who once resided with the Blackman's became her carer.

 Blackman, was brought up as Christian and was an admirer of different cultures and religions, in her later years she was interested in Jungian philosophy.

 Apart from her blindness, she had been partially deaf and bedridden in her last 12 years.
 She died at Clare Holland House in Canberra on 4 October 2024, at the age of 95.

 Recognition

-Blackman was appointed Officer of the Order of Australia (AO) in 2012 under her maiden and married name Barbara Patterson Blackman with the citation "for distinguished service to the arts and to the community, as a supporter of artistic performance, through philanthropic contributions, and as an advocate for people who are blind and partially sighted."
+Blackman was appointed Officer of the Order of Australia (AO) in 2012 for "distinguished service to the arts and to the community, as a supporter of artistic performance, through philanthropic contributions, and as an advocate for people who are blind and partially sighted."

+Nigel Thomson's portrait of Blackman won the Archibald Prize in 1997.